Völsunga saga: Guðrún and the Budlingar

 Everyone mourns Sigurd's death and Guðrún runs away, ending up with King Half in Denmark.
 Grimhild finds Guðrún and orders her to marry King Atli against her will, which she unhappily does.
 One night, Atli has a dream that he is fed his children, which Guðrún interprets to mean his sons will die.
 She sends her brothers a runic message warning them about Atli, but the messenger Vingi alters it, inviting her brothers to come to Atli's hall.
 Hǫgni's wife Kostbera sees the message is false and tells him.
-She tells her dream to Hǫgni, in which she predicts the treachery of Atli and Hǫgni's death, but he doesn't believe her.
+She tells her dream to Hǫgni, in which she predicts the treachery of Atli and Hǫgni's death, but he does not believe her.
 Gunnar's wife Glaumvor also has symbolic dreams predicting Gunnar's betrayal by Atli and his death, but he eventually gives up trying to interpret them differently and simply concedes he will probably have a short life.
 Gunnar and Hǫgni go with Vingi to Atli.
 Vingi reveals he betrayed them, and Gunnar and Hǫgni kill him with their axe handles.

 When they arrive, Atli says he wants Sigurd's gold and will avenge Sigurd by killing his brothers-in-law.
 Guðrún tries to stop the fighting, but then puts on armor, picks up a sword, and fights with her brothers.
 Many of Atli's champions are killed.
 Of their army, only Gunnar and Hǫgni survive and are captured.
 Hǫgni's heart is cut out and shown to Gunnar.
 Gunnar is placed in a snake pit, but Guðrún brings him a harp which he plays with his toes.
 All the snakes fall asleep except one, which bites his heart and kills him.

 Guðrún and Atli hold a funeral feast.
 Later, Guðrún kills Atli's two sons and gives their blood and hearts to Atli to eat and drink.
 Atli says she deserves to be killed.
 Hǫgni's son Niflung wants to avenge his father, so he and Guðrún stab Atli while he is asleep.
 After he dies, Guðrún sets the hall on fire and all Atli's retainers die while fighting each other in panic.